The Creator of the universe can be known through His creation.

 “The principle is there in Nature because it was first there in God Himself.
 Thus one is getting in behind the nature religions, and behind Nature to someone Who is not explained by, but explains, not, indeed, the nature religions directly, but that whole characteristic behavior of Nature on which nature religions were based.”

-The workings of the natural world and the nature religions are only the way they are because they were first that way in God himself before all space and time.
+The workings of the natural world and the natural religions are only the way they are because they were first that way in God himself before all space and time.

 To summarize, we can discover the ways our Creator works by observing how his creation works.
 By taking on flesh Christ deepened our understanding of the relationship between the natural world and the Divine.
 By studying the workings of the natural world and our human nature we can gain insights into the way God operates.
 C.S.
 Lewis draws out this descent and resurrection parallel between nature and Christianity.
 The parallel is ultimately revealed through the Grand Miracle, that is, the day the Word became Incarnate and allowed a full connection between Himself and His created world.